 Any injury you suffer because of someone else’s careless or reckless behavior can be devastating.
 However, injuries that permanently affect your ability to feel or move parts of your body are some of the most challenging conditions to deal with and can change the course of your life.

 Work with a Lewisburg paralysis injury lawyer to hold the wrongdoer financially accountable for your losses.
-At Ostroff Injury Law, our winning catastrophic injury attorneys know how to fight for every cent of compensation you deserve.
+At Ostroff Godshall Injury and Accident Lawyers, our winning catastrophic injury attorneys know how to fight for every cent of compensation you deserve.
 Led by Founding Partner Jon Ostroff, our team reached a $10 million settlement for a client who suffered spine injuries in a traffic crash that limited his ability to walk.
 We are prepared to handle your case and secure the payment you deserve while you focus on your recovery.

 What Kinds of Injuries Can Cause Paralysis?